holochain/HC-Admin/README.md

 ---
 ## How to run?
 #### Set up the Conductor
-* In order to successfully deploy HC-Admin, you will first need to setup your HC-Rust Conductor.
+* In order to successfully deploy HC-Admin, you will first need to setup your holochain-rust conductor.
-* To setup, manage, and start your container, please reference the [Holochain Rust Conductor repository](https://github.com/holochain/holochain-rust/tree/develop/conductor).
+* To setup, manage, and start your container, please reference the [holochain-rust conductor repository](https://github.com/holochain/holochain-rust/tree/develop/conductor).

 #### Run HC-Admin (locally)
 `npm install`